Earn your wings with Northern Air’s Private Pilot Course.

 Plan to fly at least twice a week for the best success, or fly as often as possible.
 You will practice maneuvers and complete lessons according to the syllabus for the course.
 Your flight time will include dual time with your instructor, various takeoffs, landings, maneuvers, your first solo, day and night cross-country flights, etc.

 This should be done concurrently with whichever Ground School you choose.
-To help solidify and apply what you learn each week in Ground School, try to take a few flights while completing ground school.
+To help solidify and apply what you learn each week in Ground School, try to take at least a few flights while completing ground school.

 Take the Check-Ride